 The Complete Streets Design and Construction Standards (CSDCS) document provides a single point of reference that supports the planning, design and construction of Complete Streets in Edmonton.
 It integrates the best practices in Complete Streets design philosophy and guidance introduced in the City's 2013 Complete Streets Guidelines with the City of Edmonton's former Roadway Design Standards and Construction Specifications.

+Complete Streets Design and

+Construction Standards,

-For more information on the Complete Streets Design and Construction Standards, please visit edmonton.ca and search Complete Streets
+please visit edmonton.ca and

+search Complete StreetsComplete Streets G

-Design and Construction
+Standards and Const

+The intent of these

+encourage a holistic

+streets that are safe

+seasons, while const